Unitarian Universalism: Politics of Unitarian Universalists

 Historically, Unitarian Universalists have often been active in political causes, notably the civil rights movement, the LGBT rights movement, the social justice movement, and the feminist movement.
 Susan B. Anthony, a Unitarian and Quaker, was extremely influential in the women's suffrage movement.
 Unitarian Universalists and Quakers still share many principles.
 It is therefore common to see Unitarian Universalists and Quakers working together.

-Unitarian Universalists were and are still very involved in the fight to end racism in the United States.
-John Haynes Holmes, a Unitarian minister and social activist at The Community Church of New York—Unitarian Universalist was among the founders of both the National Association for the Advancement of Colored People (NAACP) in 1909 and the American Civil Liberties Union (ACLU), chairing the latter for a time.
+The Unitarian Universalist tradition has included some prominent Christian socialists, such as the American Unitarian minister John Haynes Holmes and the labor leader and Universalist Sarah Bagley.
+Holmes was also among the founders of both the National Association for the Advancement of Colored People (NAACP) in 1909 and the American Civil Liberties Union (ACLU), chairing the latter for a time.
 James J. Reeb, a minister at All Souls Church, Unitarian, in Washington, D.C., and a member of the Southern Christian Leadership Conference, was clubbed in Selma, Alabama on March 8, 1965, and died two days later of massive head trauma.
 Two weeks after his death, Viola Liuzzo, a Unitarian Universalist civil rights activist, was murdered by white supremacists after her participation in the protest march from Selma to Montgomery, Alabama.
 The Selma to Montgomery marches for voting rights are best known for Bloody Sunday, which refers to March 7, 1965, the most violent of the three marches.
 The past head of the Unitarian Universalist Association 2001–2009, William G. Sinkford, is African-American, making Unitarian Universalism one of the first traditionally white denominations to be headed by a member of a racial minority.

-While political liberals make up a clear majority of Unitarian Universalists, the movement aspires to diversity, and officially welcomes congregants regardless of their political views.
-Politically conservative Unitarian Universalists point out that neither theological liberalism nor the Principles and Purposes of the UUA require liberal politics.
-Like the beliefs of Unitarian Universalists, politics are decided by individuals, not by congregations or the denomination.
+While political liberals and progressives make up a clear majority of U.S. Unitarian Universalists (particularly in the UUA), Unitarian Universalism aspires to diversity, and officially welcomes congregants regardless of their political views.
+Politically conservative Unitarian Universalists point out that neither theological liberalism nor the Seven Principles or Shared Values of Unitarian Universalism require decidedly left-leaning politics.
+There have been calls from groups such as the Fifth Principle Project for more tolerance and understanding of political differences within the UUA in order to avoid alienating politically centrist-leaning or moderate conservative Unitarian Universalists.
+The former U.S. Secretary of Defense William Cohen is an example of a conservative-leaning Unitarian Universalist.
+Due to its covenantal commitment to liberal democratic principles and pluralism, however, Unitarian Universalism is generally considered to exclude authoritarian and far-right political ideologies, such as Christian nationalism.